LiskArchive/lisk-migrator/docs/migration.md

 This section explains how to migrate a Lisk Core v3.0.4 (or later) node to Lisk Core v4.x using the Lisk Migrator.

-The Lisk Migrator CLI tool will generate a new genesis block for Lisk Core v4.x.
+The Lisk Migrator CLI tool will generate a new genesis (snapshot) block for Lisk Core v4.x.
-The new genesis block is created based on a snapshot of the existing blockchain (running on Lisk Core v3.0.4+) at a given height.
+The new genesis block is created based on a snapshot of the existing blockchain (running on Lisk Core v3.0.4+) at a pre-determined height.

 > Note: Please ensure that the file name and the checksum filename are the same, whereby the checksum file has an additional extension (lisk-migrator-v2.0.0.tar.gz, and will have a checksum file by the name of lisk-migrator-v2.0.0.tar.gz.SHA256) and are present in the same directory.

-Please ensure you are running version 3.x of Lisk Core to be able to seamlessly migrate to Lisk Core 4.x.
+Please ensure you are running version v3.0.4 (or later) of Lisk Core to be able to seamlessly migrate to Lisk Core 4.x.

 ## Setting up the Lisk Migrator